Volunteer with Southend Libraries

 The planning sessions will take place in May and there may also be opportunities to work with the artists to run the workshops during the summer.

-If you are interested in taking part fill out an application form from the related downloads below with a parent or guardian, and then either post to the address provided or return the form to your nearest Southend library by 25th April.
+If you are interested in taking part fill out an application form from the related downloads below with a parent or guardian, and then either post to the address provided or return the form to your nearest Southend library.
+Please note we have extended the date you need to have applied by until Friday the 9th May.

 ImagiNation is a reading and arts project for young people running in 10 library authorities across the eastern region, including Essex, and supported using public funding by the National Lottery through Arts Council England.